ialbert/biostar-central/README.md

 Biostar: Software for Building Scientific Communities
 =====================================================

-Branch 3.0 rewrite, under heavy development.
+Branch 3.0 rewrite.
+Under heavy development.
 See: https://github.com/ialbert/biostar-central/issues/291

+Features may not always work.
+Docs may be out of sync.
+We'll clean it up by the first release.

 Quick Start
 -----------

 Install requirements.
-The site needs [Python 2.7][python] installed:
+The site works with versions of Python 2.7 as 3.0 and above.

 	pip install -r init/pip/base.txt

 Run the site with default data over an `sqlite` database:

 	source run/sqlite.env
-	./biostar.sh delete import init index run
+	./biostar.sh delete migrate index run

-Visit http://localhost:8080 to interact with your site.
+Visit `http://www.lvh.me:8080/` to interact with your site.
+It is important that even for your localhost you use a fully qualified domain name as the group feature will identify groups based on the subdomain of the site.

 To log in as any user note their user id.
 For each user you may log in with their user id as  `email=1@foo.bar` and `password=1@foo.bar`

 To run a postgresql based site use: